In this article, I will show you how you can start your WordPress Blog on SiteGround one of the best-shared hosting services that you can find.

 - Have more server power

 - WordPress SuperCache

-If you are planning to have multiple domains/blogs then you should go with the GrowBig as it let’s you host multiple sites.
+If you are planning to have multiple domains/blogs then you should go with the GrowBig as it lets you host multiple sites.
 In case the visitor number is increasing over time you can move to the next plan where you have more resources.
-The monthly visits is just a number to see for how much visitors the server it is configured.
+The monthly visits are just a number to see how many visitors the server it is configured.
 As you see in the picture the price is reduced but is only reduced from the first invoice.
 So if you choose 1 year in the next you will be billed with Regular price which is a lot higher.